-Prostatitis refers to the pain and swelling or inflammation of the prostate gland, and is the most common urinary tract issue faced by men below the age of 50.
+Prostatitis refers to the pain and swelling or inflammation of the prostate gland, and is the most common urinary tract issue faced by men below the age of 50 in Singapore.
 That being said, men of any age can have prostatitis and it may or may not be caused by an infection.

 The prostate gland is part of the male reproductive system.
 It lies under the bladder and surrounds the urethra.
 The prostate produces semen which is the fluid that protects the sperm while it is transported toward the female egg.

 What are the types of Prostatitis in Singapore?

 Prostatitis can be bacterial or non-bacterial, and either acute or chronic.